Updated on: December 1, 2022

 🥈2.
 Bitdefender Premium Security — Best for Comprehensive Internet Security

-I also really like that Bitdefender offers multi-layered protection against ransomware.
-In addition to recognizing and blocking ransomware, it prevents all unauthorized access to personal files and starts securely backing them up if it detects any suspicious behavior.
+I really like that Bitdefender offers multi-layered protection against ransomware.
+In addition to recognizing and blocking ransomware (it successfully prevented all of my ransomware simulations from running during testing), it prevents all unauthorized access to personal files and starts securely backing them up if it detects any suspicious behavior.

 I visited dozens of fake websites to test out Bitdefender’s web protections and was very impressed by its detection rate — none of the fake websites or malware-infected websites I tried to access managed to get past Bitdefender’s anti-phishing filters.
 This is a big step up compared to the default anti-phishing protections available on Chrome and Firefox as well as other internet security competitors.